 For residents with dementia, a reappraisal and medical assessments by a physician are required annually to ensure that the facility is still capable of meeting the resident’s care needs.
 From these reappraisals and medical assessments:

-- the resident’s plan of care is developed and used to level of care resident requires
+- the resident’s plan of care is developed and used to the level of care the resident requires

 - to address the level of care and supervision required to protect the resident against health and safety hazards.